pfn/passifox/documentation/chromeIPass.md

 # chromeIPass

-is an extension for the browser Google Chrome to send and receive credentials from KeePass through the plugin [KeePassHttp](https://github.com/pfn/keepasshttp).
+is an extension for the browser Google Chrome to send and receive credentials from KeePass(XC).
 <br />It can be downloaded from [Chrome Web Store](https://chrome.google.com/webstore/detail/chromeipass/ompiailgknfdndiefoaoiligalphfdae).

 Please read at least the section [Important information](#6-important-information).